udemonia/cisco-selenium/README.md

 Phone Line seupts cost my team of Techincal Support Engineers anywhere from 1/2 a day to multiple days to complete.
 Some projects, would even take monthts.

 We were adding phone lines in Cisco a couple times a week - with sets of 13 at a time.
-Often, we'd get larget projects with sets of 500 + phone lines to setup
+Often, we'd get larger projects with sets of 500 + phone lines to setup

 All of this resulted in losing valuable head count for customer bug deep dives, regression testing, QA testing bug fixes. etc.